archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 We now have an estimate for one of the parameters to determine if the archaeological sample constitutes a code.
 Actually, we have estimates for *two* of the parameters now.
 By extrapolating \(M_0\), the number of elements in the source encoding, we also have an estimate for the second parameter out of the three (\(n\)) as well.

 We also now have the way to calculate the upper bound on our archaeological channel.
 Justeson referred to Helgert's [-@Helgert1967] simple method for finding the bound, but noted that it would take too much discussion to explain.
-That is true here as well, but it boils down the channel capacity \(C\) is equal to the sum of all the probabilities that the code received was the one sent times the \(\log_2\) of the number of codes.
+That is true here as well, but it boils down to the channel capacity \(C\) is equal to the sum of the probabilities that a code received was the one sent times the \(\log_2\) of the number of codes.
 The number of codes is simply our extrapolated \(M_0\), and the probability that we received what was sent is just \(\psi(r)\).
 This gives us a version of Helgert's method

 \[
     C \leq (1 - \sum_r \psi(r)) \times \log_2(M_0)